acdhirr/petscare/README.md

     - two handfulls of hay
     - a fresh can of water (hanging on the fence)
 - Fresh food can be anything vegetables or fruit:
-    - cucumber, carrot, radish, lettuce, paprika (bell pepper), tomato
+    - cucumber, carrot (with leaves), radish (with leaves), lettuce, paprika (bell pepper), tomato
     - brocolli/cauliflower or cabbage (but not more then two days in a row)
     - apple, pear, banana, grapes, strawberries, peach, orange etc. but they do not fancy too sweet fruits
-    - NOT: leek or anything related to onions, potatoe, beans, courgette (zucchini), aubergine (eggplant), mushrooms, hot peppers or tomato leaves (just saying :-)
+    - NOT: leek or anything related to onions, potatoe, beans, courgette (zucchini), aubergine (eggplant), mushrooms, hot peppers, paprika or tomato leaves (just saying :-)

 ### Living space

 - Guinea pigs live on the balcony 24/7 during the summer months.
 They sleep in the wooden shed but the shed's door remains open all day and night.
 - There's a small push lamp beneath the roof of the shed too.
-Use it for your convenience, they piggies don't need it.
+Use it for your convenience, the piggies don't need it.
+- The cats and guinea pigs can get along very well, so don't mind the cats passing the piggie perimeter or even entering the wooden shed.

+### Sanitary

+- Unluckily, the guinea pigs use the entire area and the shed as a toilet.
+So after a week the sheds needs some fresh wood chips.
+We'll tidy the wooden shed the day we leave.
+To clean the shed proceed as follows:
+    - nudge the piggies outside the shed
--
+    - close the shed's door
+    - scoop out the soiled floor covering (along with the newspapers beneath) and throw it in the iron kitchen bin
+    - put in a fresh layer of newspapers and wood chips (2 cm)
+    - let the piggies re-enter the shed.

+### General guinea pig remarks

+The guinea pigs are a tight group, but you will have to keep an eye on them to see if they start quarreling and pulling each others hairs.
+Also they may steal each others vegetable or fruit, so it's best to hand them their portions individually and simultaneously.
+When it gets too bad (not likely) you may always decide to split the group and put some individuals in the large cage in the kitchen.
+Also when a guinea pig looks weak or in bad shape you can put him or her in observation indoors.
+But then of course please call us.

 # GENERAL

 - Some lamps are programmed to switch on and off randomly during the late evening and early morning.
-- Can you water the indoor plants once a week (we'll take the first turn the day we leave)?
+- Could you please water the indoor plants once a week?
+We'll take the first turn the day we leave.
 - You may always skip a feeding moment when that's convenient for you but then better give some extra food beforehand especially to the guinea pigs.
 Best not to give the cats too much at once or they'll be so greedy they can't keep it in.

-In case anything is unclear or you can't find something, or something unexpected happens: don't hesitate to call or send a message!
+In case anything is unclear or you can't find something, or something unexpected happens: don't hesitate to call or send us a message!

 Telephone Richard +31653577983